 Vegan and Filipino are not two words which are often seen in the same sentence, but that’s exactly what Stella Hoffman has been plating up at the Farm Shop in Dalston over the last few months.
-Stella’s supper club Kaon Ta has been serving delicious plant based, eco and sustainably in the heart of Dalston offering with it a fresh take on a food culture which is stereotyped as being meat heavy.
+Stella’s supper club Kaon Ta has been serving delicious plant based, eco and sustainably sourced food in the heart of Dalston offering with it a fresh take on a food culture which is stereotyped as being meat heavy.

 Stella grew up in Australia and first started cooking alongside her mum, there was never a shortage of smells in their Filipino kitchen.
 She enjoyed cooking and started introducing Filipino flavours to her dishes.
 About two years ago she started experimenting with vegan cooking and wanted to bring the delicious taste of Filipino food to the vegan experience.
 She is keen to stress that she is not imposing veganism on anybody but simply wants diners to experience something different.